How to Transfer Everything from iPhone to iPhone

 • Some preferences or settings such as Face ID or Apple Pay settings.

 That brings us to part 2, where you can manually check and make sure to transfer data from old iPhone to new iPhone, or from iPhone to Mac or Windows PC with the help of the powerful iOS data management tool.
 Selective transfer is also possible.

 Part 2: Selectively Transfer Everything You Want from One iPhone to Another

 In this workflow, you are given with option to transfer desired content to transfer from one iPhone (source) to another iPhone (target), without erasing existing data on the target iPhone.

 Step 1: Transfer data from old iPhone to computer.

 Browse content on your iPhone via DearMob iPhone Manager by clicking into each icon.
 Take photo transfer as an example.
 Go to Photos > Select all or some of the photos you want > Export.

 Step 2: Import iOS content from computer to target iOS device.

 Click the + icon to create an album, hit Add Photo to import old iPhone and iPad photos from step 1.
 You can create multiple albums to better organize photo to be added to the target iPhone.

 Step 3: When all the things you want are listed in the interface, hit Sync to confirm transfer content to new iPhone.

-In a similar workflow, you can transfer videos, music, contacts, podcasts, books, voice memos, custom ringtones, calendar events and safari bookmarks from iPhone to iPhone.
+In a similar workflow, you can transfer videos, contacts, podcasts, books, voice memos, custom ringtones, calendar events, safari bookmarks and FLAC music to iPhone.

 Part 3: How to Transfer Data from Old iPhone to New iPhone with iCloud